 Java for Game Development

 I’ve heard a lot of opinions on whether Java is good for game design.
 They range from ‘Java is great’ to ‘Java is useless for game design.’
-The actual answer is a bit more complicated.
+The actual answer is a bit more complicated, however.

-Using Java for game design depends on use case.
-We’ll break it into three categories, AAA games, indie games, and mobile games.
+Using Java for game design depends on use case, so we’ll break it into the following three categories:

 Triple A games constitute the blockbuster movies of the game industry.
 They are Overwatch, or Call of Duty, or God of War.
 They are developed by enormous teams of people over years of development time, and they sell millions of copies.
 They also make blockbuster movie-like profits.
 If this is the field you would like to work in, I have some bad news about Java.